lulf/lulf.github.io/_posts/2019-05-06-gitops-and-enmasse-operations.md

     addressFullPolicy: FAIL
     resources:
       memory: 2Gi
+      storage: 10Gi
 ```

 The above configuration will provide 2 different broker configurations that can be referenced by the address space plans.

 ### Plans

 Plans control how much resources that are consumed by developer teams.
 In the `brokered` address space type, the teams will anyway get a single broker for each address space, which makes the relationship between `AddressSpacePlan` and the `BrokeredInfraConfig` seem a bit over-complicated.
-However, at some point EnMasse will support "virtual brokers", allowing teams to share brokers without knowing, in which case there would not necessarily be a 1:1 mapping between the two.
+However, for `standard` address space types, different plans may apply different resource limits using the same underlying infrastructure config, in which case there would not necessarily be a 1:1 mapping between the two.

 #### Address space plans